Newcastle Disease

 - respiratory disorders

-- decrease in laying performance
+- drop in laying performance

-- reduction of weight gain
+- Reduction in weight gain

-- petechial hemorrhages on seroses
+- petechial haemorrhages due to seroses

 Live animals: